seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You are too bitter to your countrywoman.

 **DIOMEDES**
-She’s bitter to her country: hear me, Paris:
+She's bitter to her country: hear me, Paris:
 For every false drop in her bawdy veins
-A Grecian’s life hath sunk; for every scruple
+A Grecian's life hath sunk; for every scruple
 Of her contaminated carrion weight,
 A Trojan hath been slain: since she could speak,
 She hath not given so many good words breath
-As for her Greeks and Trojans suffer’d death.
+As for her Greeks and Trojans suffer'd death.

 **PARIS**
 Fair Diomed, you do as chapmen do,
 Dispraise the thing that you desire to buy:
 But we in silence hold this virtue well,
-We’ll but commend what we intend to sell.
+We'll but commend what we intend to sell.
 Here lies our way.

 *Exeunt*

 ### SCENE II.
 The same.
-Court of Pandarus’ house.
+Court of Pandarus' house.

 *Enter TROILUS and CRESSIDA*